ct-js/docs.ctjs.rocks/docs/modding-settings-and-extensions.md

 ## Adding extensions to built-in assets

 You can define additional fields that will be available in asset editors.
-Currently, you can define these fields for types, rooms, copies, and tile layers.
-Here is where such fields are placed at the type editor:
+Currently, you can define these fields for templates, rooms, copies, and tile layers.
+Here is where such fields are placed at the template editor:

 ![](./images/modsFields.png)